NLESC-quantum/rascil/docker/README.md

     cd /<your home directory>
     python3 /rascil/examples/cluster_tests/ritoy/cluster_test_ritoy.py localhost:8786

-A Jupyter lab notebook is also started by this docker-compose.
+A Jupyter lab notebook is also started by this docker compose.
 The URL will be output during the initial set up, e.g.::

     notebook_1   | [I 15:17:05.681 NotebookApp] The Jupyter Notebook is running at: